Factbox - What business thinks about Britain's EU referendum

 HOUSEBUILDERS AND ESTATE AGENTS

-Managing Director of London-focused housebuilder Berkeley (BKGH.L) on what could happen if Britain leaves:
+Managing Director of London-focused housebuilder Berkeley on what could happen if Britain leaves:

 "My concern would be around inward investment into London and it would slow down the growth of jobs and its influence."